tillgrallert/food-riots_tools/workflow_food-prices.md

 2. extract, normalise and convert price information to CSV;
 3. plot the resulting dataset with R.

+There are two types of price information to be found in our sources:

+1. quantitative information on the ratio of two commodities, one of which is a currency;
+2. qualitative information, such as "rising prices", "high prices", "falling prices", and "low prices" (etc.)

+# quantitative price information
 ## 1. mark-up

 I settled on the following TEI elements and attributes